SaRCiSP

 Field-Level Partnership

-Alignment with ASERGMV and collaboration with local operators and municipal authorities anchor the work in concrete delivery, with additional field-level counterparts engaged.
+Alignment with regional multilateral bodies where present; collaboration with local operators and municipal authorities anchors the work in concrete delivery, with additional field-level counterparts engaged.

 Related Publications